Choosing the right accommodation can make or break your ski holiday. We’ve put together some handy hints and tips to consider…

 Not recommended for: Those who can’t or won’t cook on holiday and need a break from doing the chores on holiday.

 And finally, if you’ve ever thought about spreading your wings and venturing further afield, then it’s worth remembering that a hotel in North America can often provide similar value to an option in Europe.
 This is by and large due to the fact there are some incredible early booking deals available in advance of the season, often resulting in savings of up to 60%.

 Best for: Anyone who feels they’ve done Europe, looking for a new ski experience, love immaculately groomed pistes and endless powder fields.
 And of course the friendly service that the North Americans are renowed for.

 The lowdown: Where to start?
-Well the chances are if you’re considering North America as an option, you’re probably a seasoned skier with several vacations in Europe under your belt.
-North America offers a different ski vacation experience and the snow is at the heart of this.
+Well the chances are if you’re considering North America as an option, you’re probably a seasoned skier with several holidays in Europe under your belt.
+North America offers a different ski holiday experience and the snow is at the heart of this.
 It regularly outdoes Europe in terms of quality and quantity and you don’t really understand this until you’ve experience it first-hand.
 The best hotels generally tend to be part of the larger hotel chains but you can often stay in condominiums and occasionally private homes if there’s a group of you.
 If you’re prepared to take a longer flight then the all-round ski experience more than compensates.